-Corydoras are a staple of the freshwater aquarium world and the darlings of thousands of fish keepers around the world.
-They are small to medium sized schooling catfish that defy the stereotype of a lazy, bottom dwelling fish that hides all day and only eats muck.
+Cory catfish are a staple of the aquarium world.
+They are small to medium-sized schooling catfish that defy the stereotype of a lazy, bottom-dwelling fish that hides all day and only eats muck.

-Cories are schooling, active, day dwellers that madly dash for the surface for gulps of air, chase each other around, and pause, only to “wink” on occasion as they move their eyes and scan their surroundings.
-They can even be bred in captivity with a little work, the right water chemistry, and some fancy food!
-Let’s take a look at some popular types of cory catfish!
+Corydoras catfish are schooling, active, day dwellers that madly dash for the surface for gulps of air, chase each other around, and pause, only to “wink” on occasion as they move their eyes and scan their surroundings.
+They can even be bred in captivity with a little work, the right water chemistry, and some fancy food.
+Let’s take a look at some popular types of cory catfish.

 Types of Cory Catfish

-Cory catfish come in several sizes, from the tiny Pygmy Cory to the prehistoric looking Hoplo Catfish.
-There are hundreds of species found in nature but these are the some of the types of cory catfish you’re most likely to run across in a pet store!
+Cory cats come in several sizes, from the tiny Pygmy Cory catfish to the prehistoric-looking Hoplo Catfish.
+There are hundreds of species found in nature but these are some of the types of cory catfish you’re most likely to run across in a pet store.

-Panda Cories can be a little more sensitive than some of their cousins, likely because there are still a fair number of wild specimens entering the trade.
-Unless you’re certain you have tank raised cories, you should try to keep your Pandas in acidic to neutral water chemistry (pH 6.0-7.0).
+Panda Cory catfish can be a little more sensitive than many other fish, likely because there are still a fair number of wild specimens entering the trade.
+Unless you’re certain you have tank-raised cories, you should try to keep your Pandas in acidic to neutral water chemistry (pH 6.0-7.0).

 - Scientific Name: Corydoras panda

 Peppered Cory catfish are often the first introduction aquarists have into keeping Corydoras.
 Inexpensive, intriguingly patterned, and highly active, they are excellent first fish for beginners.
 In fact, they are hardy enough to withstand the rigors of new tank syndrome, and can be some of the first fish to help cycle a tank for future residents.